avuorinen/avuorinen.github.io/_posts/2016-01-24-cmake-basics.md

 # Running CMake

-For first timers I suggest to use *cmake-gui* so you can easily see what is happening and you can easily configure your CMake project.
+For the first timers I suggest to use *cmake-gui* so you can easily see what is happening and you can easily configure your CMake project.
 Other option is use CMake's command line tool.

-Either ways I won't cover more about running CMake, you need to do some testing to figure it out yourself.
+Either ways I won't cover more about running CMake you need to do some testing to figure it out yourself.